-But we shouldn’t stop at recognizing who God is in a more general way.
+But we shouldn’t stop recognizing who God is in a more general way.
 We should also give God worship and praise for what he has specifically done.
 Consider Psalm 78.
-This psalm begins with the author declaring that he will “tell to the generation to come the praises of the LORD, And His strength and His wondrous works that He has done” (Psalm 78:4).
+This psalm begins with the author declaring that he will “tell to the generation to come to the praises of the LORD, And His strength and His wondrous works that He has done” (Psalm 78:4).
 He then goes on to list how God had helped Israel escape from Egypt and enter into the Promised Land.
 This psalm gives God praise over specific acts that he had taken.

 Just as praising God for who he is can serve as a great way to begin our prayers by praising him for what he has done.
-If you’re ever feeling at a loss for words, wondering what you should say in your prayers, take a few moments to think about what he have done for you.
+If you’re ever feeling at a loss for words, wondering what you should say in your prayers, take a few moments to think about what he has done for you.
 Make it personal.